dgrisham/wenv/README.rst

 systemctl start docker` when I started working on the project and `sudo systemctl stop docker` when I was finished.

-Another potential feature that came to mind was the ability to wrap `Taskwarrior
-<https://taskwarrior.org/>`_ commands to show only the tasks associated with the
-active project.
-Taskwarrior is a great tool, but I don't want to have to type out and think about a project's name every time I want to add or show its tasks.
-I'd rather have commands that mean "show me the tasks associated with the project I'm working on" and "add a task for the active project with this description".

 The wenv framework arose from this increasing complexity.
 However, it never left the realm of Zsh scripting.
 A project's wenv is defined by Zsh environment variables and functions, and the wenv 'framework' is just a bunch of Zsh